-There are a variety of methods used to create exactly the right look for you with cosmetic tattooing.
+There are a variety of methods used to create exactly the right look for you with cosmetic tattooing, sometimes referred to as ‘Permanent Makeup’.
 It may be Microblading, Feathering or a full colour block ( for eyeliner for example)

 It is a procedure in which pigments are implanted beneath the first layers of skin to give a lasting “makeup” effect.
 The basic technique is the same as for traditional tattooing, however there are major differences.
 The skin of the face is more delicate than on the body with more superficial blood vessels, and so requires a special approach.
 Machines used in micropigmentation are quieter, lighter, easier to handle and generally do not penetrate the skin as deeply.
 The pigments used are mostly softer colours and as such will not last as long as a traditional tattoo.